freezy/VisualPinball.Engine/CONTRIBUTING.md

 ### Unity License Setup For Automated Testing

 All Pull Request must pass an automated run of all the unit tests before merging.
 These will fail until your fork of the `VisualPinball.Engine` is configured with Unity's license information.
-Most contributos will be using a Personal License and will need to request a key on behalf of GitHub.
-Professional account users can gather their key from the [Unity Subscriptions Page](https://id.unity.com/en/subscriptions) and skip to create secret setup below
+Most contributors will be using a Personal license and will need to request a key on behalf of GitHub.
+Professional license users can gather their key from the [Unity Subscriptions Page](https://id.unity.com/en/subscriptions) and skip to step 8.

-- Create a new branch.
+1. Create a new branch.
 We will use the [Unity - Request Activation File](https://github.com/marketplace/actions/unity-request-activation-file) action to request an activation file
-- Create a file called `.github/workflows/activation.yml` and add the following workflow action defintion.
+2. Create a file called `.github/workflows/activation.yml` and add the following workflow action defintion.
 ```
 name: Acquire activation file
 on: push
 jobs:
   activation:
-    name: Request manual activation file 🔑
+    name: Request manual activation file
     runs-on: ubuntu-latest
     steps:
       # Request manual activation file